pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 ------

-Once you are done with your work and want to make sure that your actual package passes all tests you may want to look into `tox`_, the virtualenv test automation tool and its `pytest support
+Once you are done with your work and want to make sure that your actual package passes all tests you may want to look into `tox <https://tox.readthedocs.io/>`_, the virtualenv test automation tool and its `pytest support
 <https://tox.readthedocs.io/en/latest/example/pytest.html>`_.
 tox helps you to setup virtualenv environments with pre-defined